Kosovo at the 2016 Summer Olympics: Background

 This was Kosovo's first participation in the Olympics since gaining membership by the International Olympic Committee (IOC) in December 2014.
 Serbia protested Kosovo's admission to the IOC, as it officially claims that Kosovo is an autonomous province of Serbia.
 However, Serbia, considering the harmful effects of Yugoslavia's expulsion in 1992, decided against boycotting the 2016 Rio Olympics as a consequence.
 Kosovo is currently recognised as a state by 97 UN member states.

 Medalists

 Athletics

-Kosovar athletes have achieved qualifying standards in the following athletics events (up to a maximum of 3 athletes in each event):
+Kosovar athletes achieved qualifying standards in the following athletics events (up to a maximum of 3 athletes in each event):